HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

 Protocols are sets of defined orders, possibly interdependent.
 Order sets may be ordered:
 * As group of orders, as defined in [grouping](order-grouping.html);
-* In a single request, if a designation or code exists for the order set.
-In this case, the order will be broken down:
+* In a single request, if one single designation or code exists for the order set.
+In this case, the order set may be broken down:
-  * at the order placer when seeking fulfillment - thus becoming a group order.
+  * at the order placer when seeking fulfillment - thus becoming a [group order](order-grouping.html).
   * at the fulfiller side, upon initiating fulfillment.
-In this case, the orchestration is done by one Task for the entire order; additional orchestration may be done by grouping filler orders, with one task coordinating the orders, or several tasks - see order grouping.
+In this case, the orchestration is done by one Task for the entire order set; additional orchestration may be done by grouping filler orders, with one task coordinating the orders, or several tasks - see order grouping.